Glysade/DataFxnPylib/pylib_3.9.7/doc/getting_started.rst

       ]
       response = DataFunctionResponse(outputColumns=[output_column], documentProperties=properties)

-Each document property is specified using a :class:`~df.data_transfer.DataFunctionDocumentProperty` class and returned as an array in the data function response.
+Document properties are added or updated by setting the list attribute :attr:`~df.data_transfer.DataFunctionResponse.documentProperties` in the response.

 Debugging and Developing Python Data Functions
 **********************************************